 After a light therapy treatment, patients many notice flushing or redness in their skin that can last for a few hours.
 Other skin color changes can occur temporarily, and brown spots may darken until they begin to flake off.
 Patients should also use sun protection in the form of 30-50 SPF or clothing and accessories that cover their skin after and between their IPL/BBL sessions.

 Because the output of light targets pigments, IPL can also target hairs to slow or eliminate their growth in an area on the body.
 IPL is great for the bikini area, underarms, or others areas deemed safe for treatment by Dr. Donath.
 The best results can be achieved in patients with lighter skin and darker hair since this ideal contrast is easily targeted by the light from the device.

 A photofacial is a 30-minute procedure in which intense pulses of light are used to penetrate deep into the skin.
 IPL photorejuvenation then causes collagen and blood vessels below the epidermis to constrict, reducing redness and age lines.
 The procedure involves only minimal discomfort, while the redness and swelling that sometimes occur after treatment disappear shortly.
 Most benefits of a photofacial occur gradually in the weeks following treatment.
 For even greater cosmetic enhancement, patients may also opt for SkinTyte™, a procedure that uses infrared light waves to achieve tightening of the skin and reduction of fine lines.

-Call 1-877-416-FACE (3223) to reach Cincinnati Facial Plastic Surgery, or complete the Contact Us schedule a consultation with Dr. Donath at his Cincinnati or Dayton offices.
+Call (513) 891-5438 to reach Donath Facial Plastic Surgery, or complete the Contact Us schedule a consultation with Dr. Donath at his Cincinnati or Dayton offices.